ameeno/DELL-DW1820A-Drivers/MacOS (Hackintosh)/README.md

 ### Credits

-* the-darkvoid: Original BrcmPatchRAM and BrcmPatchRAM2 with the firmware injector
+* the-darkvoid: Original BrcmPatchRAM idea
 * RehabMan: Improvements to kexts
 * acidanthera: Further improvements of bluetooth kexts, introduction of BrcmPatchRAM3 and AirportBrcmFixup
 * Hervé: Properties injection from OSXLatitude